Lot4Fun/oceangraph-guide/index.md

 ## 2. Main features

+### For everyone

 - Search Argo floats worldwide by region and time
+- Track individual float trajectories
+- Visualize time-series vertical sections of Argo float data

+### For signed-in users

+All free features, plus:

 - Visualize vertical profiles of temperature, salinity, and oxygen
-- Visualize time-series vertical sections of Argo float data
-- Explore trajectories of individual floats
 - Download observation profile data for custom analysis
 - Save screenshots of search results and visualizations